kmbrlykm/best-programming-club-2020-12-13/README.md

 ## Kim's method

 Add an empty section for available vegetables to be added to programatically.
-Every vegetable is inside a list, titled Vegetable, inside availableProductsData, an object.
+Every vegetable is an object, which lives inside a list, titled Vegetable.
+And the list lives inside availableProductsData, an object.
 Inside initializeProducts(), locate the empty section for vegetables.
-Run a forEach loop on the vegetables list, then create a new list item with its details of each vegetable, and append the list item to the empty section.
-We initiate buttons with datas about the vegetables, and add to the list item like previously.
+Run a forEach loop on the vegetables list, then create a new list item with the vegetable's name.
+Append the list item to the vegetables section.
+We then make a new button with the vegetable's details, and append it to the list item.

 ### Challenges and Questions